pstsengb/docker_tutorial/README.md

  ```css
 $ docker-compose -f 'docker compose .yaml' up -d
 ```
-> after docker compose a container and terminal will exit,and container will keep execute at backgound,you can start to use
+> different part with above is after docker compose a container and terminal will exit,and container will keep execute at backgound,you can start to use
 >